OGK0/Nomad_2018_Semiconductors/README.md

 - Support Vector Regression

 Future Explorations:
-- Run code in R
+- Write the code in R